 The City Clerk's Office processes payment on parking violations, also referred to as parking tickets or citations.
-Parking violations may be paid with a credit card online or by phone at (888) 266-1408, or can be mailed in or dropped off at the City Clerk's Office.
+Parking violations may be paid with a credit card online or by phone at (888) 266-1408, or can be mailed in or dropped off at the City Clerk's Office in City Hall.
 There is also a secured after-hours drop box located just before the circle drive of the City Hall/Government Center parking lot.

 Contesting a Ticket

 If a parking meter is not operating correctly, you must notify the City Clerk's Office at the time you first park and discover the malfunction.
 If you already loaded money into the meter, you may remain parked for the duration of the meter allowance.
-Please call (507) 328-2900 and be prepared to provide the meter number, a description of the issue, and your license plate number.
+Please call (507) 328-2900 and be prepared to provide the specific meter number (NOT the zone number), a description of the issue, and your license plate number.
+This information is noted on every parking meter.
 The Clerk's Office will send a parking technician to check on the meter, and if a malfunction is noted, any ticket issued to you will be voided.
 Tickets issued as a result of an unreported meter malfunction cannot be voided by the City Clerk's Office.

 Citations for a Vehicle you no Longer Own

-If you receive a citation after you have sold your vehicle, you can complete an Affidavit of Sale form and submit the completed and notarized form to the City Clerk's Office by mail or in person.
-You need to provide enough information to be able to contact the new owner and proof of the sale.
+If you receive a citation after you have sold your vehicle, you can complete an Affidavit of Sale form and submit the completed and notarized form to the City Clerk's Office by mail or in person along with proof you have submitted the required Report of Sale information to the State of Minnesota Driver and Vehicle Services Division.
+You need to provide information about the new owner and proof of the sale.
 You will continue to receive notices of any additional citations as long as the State still shows the vehicle title in your name.